CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Metric Framework

 \subsection{Cultural Relevance Scoring}

-Once the input image is linked to relevant KB entities, we assess its cultural relevance using large language and vision-language models (LLMs/VLMs), conditioned on the candidate culture labels in $\mathcal{C}$.
-Specifically, we use textual descriptions from Wikipedia articles corresponding to retrieved entities, combined with the input image (when applicable), to guide the model's judgment.
+Once the input image is linked to relevant KB entities, we assess its cultural relevance using vision-language models (VLMs), conditioned on the candidate culture labels in $\mathcal{C}$.
+Specifically, we use textual descriptions from Wikipedia articles corresponding to retrieved entities, combined with the input image, to guide the model's judgment.

 Rather than asking the model to select a single culture label, we prompt it to independently rate the relevance of the image to each candidate culture in $\mathcal{C}$ on a 1--5 scale.
 This formulation offers finer granularity and reflects the fact that cultural relevance is rarely binary.